-PE/VC roundup 1Q2024
+PE/VC roundup May 2024

 Our quarterly roundup highlights the Private Equity/Venture Capital investment activity in India.

-A snapshot of PE/VC activity during 1Q2024
+A snapshot of PE/VC activity during May 2024.

-According to the IVCA-EY monthly PE/VC roundup, PE/VC investments in 1Q2024 were 1% lower than in 1Q2023 and 41% higher than in 4Q2023.
+According to the IVCA-EY monthly PE/VC roundup, PE/VC investments in May 2024 were 48% higher than April 2024 in value terms.

 Investments